Empowering Executive Function

 - Determining the cause-effect relationship of successful social problem-solving

-In S.O.C. class, students learn to develop a Growth Mindset approach to learning by incorporating explicit practice in The Habits of Mind.
+In E.M.P.O.W.E.R. class, students learn to develop a Growth Mindset approach to learning by incorporating explicit practice in The Habits of Mind.
 Initially developed by Stanford University’s Carol Dweck, Growth Mindset is based on the changing concept of intelligence as a dynamic quality that can be developed through hard work and persistence.

 This research-based approach is designed to promote a metacognitive approach to learning that: